cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 and a **readiness**
 [probe](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes).

-The liveness and readiness probes check if the database is up and able to accept connections using the superuser credentials.
+The liveness probe relies on `pg_isready`, while the readiness probe checks if the database is up and able to accept connections using the superuser credentials.
 The two probes will report a failure if the probe command fails 3 times with a 10 seconds interval between each check.

 For now, the operator doesn't configure a `startupProbe` on the Pods, since startup probes have been introduced only in Kubernetes 1.17.